Information about your trip

 If you travel to Spain, you need to show your circulation permit and insurance.

-If you travel to or from Morocco, you need to show the circulation permit and insurance, as well as the insurance’s green card.
+If you travel to or from Morocco, you need to present the vehicle's technical data sheet, registration certificate and valid insurance.

-You will also need to fill in this form to go enter and to leave Morocco: http://www.douane.gov.ma/d16ter/formAT.jsf
+You will also need to fill in this form to enter and leave Morocco: http://www.douane.gov.ma/d16ter/formAT.jsf

 Travelling while pregnant

 Pregnant women may travel but they do so at their own risk and in accordance with the General Conditions of Contract.
-You will also need to provide a Medical Certificate proving you are in perfect condition to travel.
+They will also need to provide a Medical Certificate proving they are in perfect condition to travel.

 If a pregnant woman ignores recommendations from her doctor about the risks of travelling, or if there are no such recommendations, she will not be able to travel unless she signs a document to expressly accept sole responsibility for any issues that may occur.